adam-cowley/adam-cowley.github.io/src/content/about/index.md

 Away from the computer, I am a sports fan - in particular I enjoy watching live football, playing snooker and pool.

+## Speaker Bio

+Adam Cowley is a dedicated developer with a keen interest in data and graph databases.
+Serving as the Senior Developer Advocate at Neo4j, Adam produces educational content for GraphAcademy, Neo4j's free, self-paced, online learning platform.

+His technical experience spans two decades, developing websites, mobile apps and mixed reality experiences for budding startups to the world's biggest companies.